 It is not unusual for Veterans returning home from active duty to want to own a gun for protection and recreation.
 However, gun rights can be complicated for those who are diagnosed with PTSD.
 To ensure that you are receiving the most accurate and correct information regarding your gun rights, you should discuss your specific situation with an attorney who understands Veterans’ disability matters.

-Berry Law Firm was founded by John Stevens Berry Sr., Vietnam War Veteran and trial attorney.
+Berry Law was founded by John Stevens Berry Sr., Vietnam War Veteran and trial attorney.
 Today, we count many military service members among our attorneys and staff.
 We know what it means to serve, and we know firsthand the struggles many of our clients face every day.
 In this post, we’ll discuss some of the challenges that Veterans with PTSD face, including the difficulties related to gun rights and PTSD.

 If you are a Veteran suffering from PTSD, you may be eligible to receive disability benefits from the VA.
 However, Veterans who file disability claims for PTSD often find their claims denied.
 If you are struggling to get the benefits that you deserve from the Department of Veterans Affairs, one of our experienced attorneys may be able to help.
 Our firm is dedicated to helping Veterans get the benefits that they need for their service-related disabilities.